Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Introduction

-However, classical approaches are no longer sufficient to capture the complex nonlinear thermal dynamics of physical systems in real-world contexts \cite{sowemimo2024, cui2024, oukassi2023}.
-This data-rich environment has triggered a paradigm shift to deep learning.
-In particular, Long Short-Term Memory (LSTM) and the more recent attention-based Transformers have emerged as powerful alternatives to model temporal dependencies and often outperform classical methods \cite{el2022, Han_2024, alsaedi2025, abbasimehr2020, elalem2023, dutta2021, varghese2024}.
-Up to now, these data-driven models ignore the underlying physics of processes.
-Moreover, their core self-attention mechanism is fundamentally misaligned with the ordered nature of time series \cite{zeng2023}.
-This lack of interpretability can compromise their generalizability, data efficiency and reliability, especially in the pharmaceutical industry, which is subject to strict Good x Practice (GxP) regulations.
 To bridge the gap between data-driven power and scientific rigor, recent advances have introduced Physics-Informed Neural Networks (PINNs), which incorporate physical knowledge directly into the learning process \cite{Raissi_2019}.
+Traditional PINNs rely on embedding complex, continuous Partial Differential Equations (PDEs) into the loss function.
+However, in pharmaceutical lyophilization, deriving accurate PDEs is often impractical due to unknown, product-specific thermodynamic parameters (e.g., vial heat transfer coefficients or cake resistance to mass flow).
+To overcome this, we propose a shift from Equation-Informed to Process-Informed forecasting.
+Instead of relying on theoretical physics equations, our integration guides the model using the deterministic Production Recipe, which is the actual machine instructions programmed into the Programmable Logic Controller (PLC), as a macro-structural prior.
 This integration guides the model towards physically consistent solutions, even in the presence of sparse or noisy input, therefore improving its understanding and robustness.
 A further innovation has come through the development of Kolmogorov-Arnold Networks (KANs) \cite{liu_2025}.
 Inspired by the Kolmogorov-Arnold representation theorem, KANs have learnable univariate activation functions on the edges of the network that improve interpretability and parameter efficiency compared to traditional Multi-Layer Perceptrons (MLPs) \cite{vaca2024, pourkamali2024}.
-Extensions such as the Chebyshev polynomial-based (cKAN) and models like Long Expressive Memory (LEM) address additional limitations, such as spectral bias leading to accurate modeling of high-frequency dynamics \cite{Sidharth_2024, rusch2021, kapoor_2024a}.
+Extensions such as the Chebyshev polynomial-based (cKAN) and models like Long Expressive Memory (LEM) address additional limitations, such as spectral bias, that can lead to inaccurate modeling of high-frequency dynamics \cite{Sidharth_2024, rusch2021, kapoor_2024a}.

 Building upon these advancements, this paper introduces Process-Informed Forecasting (PIF) models for pharmaceutical freeze-drying.
 Our main contributions can be summarized as follows: \begin{itemize}